 Sorrento Back Beach is a popular spot with locals.
 The main beach on the front here has a lifeguard and is the perfect for kids and a casual swim knowing you are being kept an eye on!
 The beach can get a little crowded on hot weekends but it is still not so bad compared to places like Bondi or around Torquay, if you only went to one spot on a Mornington Peninsula day trip for a day at the beach this would be it!

 However, our favourite spot around here is the Back Beach and the walks along the sand engulfed boardwalks, if you go to one place on a Mornington Peninsula day trip then go here!
-A great walk to take is up to Coppin’s lookout, this overs a wide vista across the surrounding coastline and is a nice spot to sit a while and take it all in.
+A great walk to take is up to Coppin’s lookout, this covers a wide vista across the surrounding coastline and is a nice spot to sit a while and take it all in.
 I just love the wooden walkways up towards here too, they just seem to capture the rugged nature of this wonderful coastline.
-From an off shoot of the trail you can head down to Sorrento Back Beach which is a highlight of this Melbourne day trip.
+From an offshoot of the trail you can head down to Sorrento Back Beach which is a highlight of this Melbourne day trip.

 Here at low tide there are some incredible rock pools to take a dip in and again, I just love the sand covered walkways that are almost entirely engulfed in the bright yellow sand.
 It really is such a picturesque location to explore and one of our favourite places in Victoria.